PERRINN/project-424-unity/README.md

 ## Requirements

-- Unity 2021.3 LTS (using 2021.3.32f1 at the time of writing this)
+- Unity 2021.3 LTS (the project uses **Unity 2021.3.45**)

 ## How to set up and open the project in Unity

 1. Clone the repository to your computer.
 2. Add the repository folder to Unity Hub: Projects > Open > Add project from disk, select the folder with the repository.
 3. Click the newly added project in the list

 NOTE: Don't copy the repository folder to an existing Unity project.
 The simulation won't likely work.